 and did permutation tests to identify anomalous patterns across different

 researchers.
-We briefly discuss the test set up and the philosophy of the test.
+We briefly discuss the test set up and the philosophy of the test before.

 Given a treatment and control group of size \(T\) and \(C\)

-respectively, we want to test the hypothesis if the treatment has an
+respectively, we want to test the hypothesis that if the treatment has an

 effect on the population.
 In permutation test, the data pooled together